 Step 4 (PM): CeraVe Moisturizing Cream (~$17)

-The non-negotiable finish to every PM routine.
-Ceramide III, IIIB, VI-II + hyaluronic acid + MVE sustained-release technology seals in all previous layers and repairs the moisture barrier overnight.
-Apply generously over retinol to buffer any irritation and prevent transepidermal water loss.
-Use a larger amount on retinol nights.
+The practical finish to the PM routine.
+Ceramide III, IIIB, VI-II + hyaluronic acid + MVE sustained-release technology gives a richer barrier-support layer over lighter serums.
+Apply generously over retinol to buffer dryness and reduce the tight feeling that can come with active use.
 This tub lasts 2-3 months used nightly.

 Check Price on Amazon